Skip to Content

 Head

-These horses have an expressive head with an intelligent expression, straight profile, and large pronounced eyes.
+These horses have expressive heads with intelligent expressions, straight profiles, and large, pronounced eyes.
 Their ears are typically small and point forward, and their nostrils are large.

 Neck